rudof-project/rudof/docs/src/cli_usage/mcp.md

 # Exporting rudof as an MCP server

-`rudof` can be exported as an MCP (Model Context Protocol) server, allowing it to provide its capabilities to external clients over HTTP.
+A part of `rudof` functionality can be exported as an [MCP (Model Context Protocol) server](https://modelcontextprotocol.io/docs/getting-started/intro), allowing it to provide its capabilities to external clients over HTTP.

 By default, the MCP server will listen on port `8000`, at host `127.0.0.1`, and expose its functionality under the route name `rudof`.